Regularizing effect of the natural growth term in quasilinear problems with sign-changing nonlinearities: Acknowledgements

 \section{Acknowledgements}

-This work has been funded by the Spanish Ministry of Science and Innovation, the Agencia Estatal de Investigación (AEI), and the European Regional Development Fund (ERDF), under grant PID2021-122122NB-I00.
-The first and third authors have also been supported by the Junta de Andalucía under grant FQM-194, and the fourth author under grant FQM-116.
+This work has been supported by the Junta de Andaluc\'ia (Spanish research group FQM-424) and by CDTIME.
+The second author is member of the Gruppo Nazionale per l'Analisi Ma\-te\-ma\-ti\-ca, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
 Additionally, the third author has been supported by the FPU predoctoral fellowship of the Spanish Ministry of Universities (FPU21/04849).
-The first and fourth authors have also been funded by CDTIME.
-The second author is member of the Gruppo Nazionale per l'Analisi Ma\-te\-ma\-ti\-ca, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).